Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Introduction

-In the present paper, we employ the equivalence notion of \emph{isotopism}, where two Latin squares $L_A$ and $L_B$ are said to be \emph{isotopic} if there exists a permutation $\pi_s$ of the symbols, a permutation $\pi_r$ of the rows and a permutation $\pi_c$ of the columns such that when applying all three permutations to $L_A$, we get $L_B$.
-We also consider \emph{paratopism}, in which one also allows the interchange of the roles of columns and symbols.

-The equivalence concept isotopism is a natural one when studying Latin rectangles.
-In particular, taking transposes does not map $k \times n$ Latin rectangles to $k \times n$ Latin rectangles.
-In the special case $k = n$, where the Latin rectangles are in fact Latin squares, taking transposes may be taken into account, so as to study a proper generalization of the concept of self-orthogonality.

-For small orders, we enumerate all sets of mutually orthogonal rectangles.
+The main focus of the current paper is to enumerate sets of mutually orthogonal Latin rectangles.
+For small orders, we enumerate all MOLR up to certain notions of equivalence, which we define in Section~\ref{sec_not}.
 For larger orders, where full enumeration of all MOLR is not feasible, we have proceeded using several natural subclasses of sets of MOLR.
 The first such class consists of those MOLR where each constituent Latin rectangle is isotopic to every other Latin rectangle in the set.
-We call such a set of MOLR \emph{homogeneous}.
-The next class are the \emph{transitive} sets of MOLR.
-A set of MOLR is transitive if the autotopism group of the set of MOLR acts transitively on the set of rectangles.
-So, every transitive set of MOLR is homogeneous, but the reverse is not always true.
-Finally we consider \emph{stepwise transitive} and \emph{stepwise homogeneous} sets of MOLR, which are even more restricted classes, where we require that the set of MOLR can be constructed by adding one row at a time in such way that each set of MOLR along the way is transitive or homogeneous, respectively.
-These conditions are very restrictive, but e.g. all but one of the finite projective and affine planes of small orders turn out to have a corresponding stepwise transitive $(n-1)$-MOLR .
+We call such a set of MOLR \emph{co-isotopic}.
+The next class is the \emph{transitive} sets of MOLR, where we call a set of MOLR transitive if the autotopism group of the set of MOLR acts transitively on the set of rectangles.
+So, every transitive set of MOLR is co-isotopic, but the reverse is not always true.
+Finally we consider \emph{stepwise transitive} and \emph{stepwise co-isotopic} sets of MOLR, which are even more restricted classes, where we require that the set of MOLR can be constructed by adding one row at a time in such way that each set of MOLR along the way is transitive or co-isotopic, respectively.
+These conditions are very restrictive, but it turns out that all but one of the finite projective and affine planes of small orders have a corresponding stepwise transitive set of $(n-1)$ MOLS.

-We will also discuss how our results lead to a complete enumeration of certain finite geometries, in particular, resolvable projective, affine and hyperbolic planes.
+We will also discuss how, for the orders we have reached, our results lead to a complete enumeration of certain finite geometries, in particular, resolvable projective, affine and hyperbolic planes.

-The work in the present paper builds on and extends results from a previous paper of the current authors~\cite{triples}, where our focus was only on triples of MOLR.
-One distant goal is to approach the question of how large a maximum set of MOLS of order 10 is.
+The work in the present paper builds on and extends results from a previous paper of the current authors~\cite{triples}, where the focus was only on triples of MOLR.
+One distant goal is to approach the well-known long-standing open question of how large a maximum set of MOLS of order 10 is.